luceboxed/the-pentagon/README.md

-# dedicated to the man himself, ricky
+# TURN IT ON ANY CHANNEL